axaraa/axaraa/README.md

 - 👋 Hi, I’m @axaraa a.k.a andra wahyu
 - 👀 I’m interested to be a programmer
-- 🌱 I’m currently still leraning
+- 🌱 I’m currently still learning
 - 💞️ I’m looking to collaborate with everybody